AmeerZeya/Js-Chrome-Extension/README.md

-# Chrome extension for SoundCloud Audio Controls
+# Chrome extension for Bookmarks

 A bookmark extension for Chrome browser that supports saving current tab link in local storage .